jamallangoy/My-Code/README.md

 # How to Run

-1) Fork the "Tik-Tak Toe" repository
+1) Fork the "Tic-Tac Toe" repository
 2) Clone onto your machine using Git
 3) Drag and drop "ticTacToe.html" into a new tab
 4) Innovate it and teach us what you did and how you did it!!!